 Step 4: Reboot your computer and try using your USB device

-Another thing to do is trying to plug in another USB device to check if your computer’s USB controller is working properly.
+You can also try plugging in a different USB device to check if your computer’s USB controller is working properly.

 If the problem still occurs, go to the nearest service center and ask them to check your USB device and your computer.